 Narrowband IoT (NB-IoT) is a Low Power Wide Area Network (LPWAN) radio technology standard developed by 3GPP to enable a wide range of cellular devices and services.
 According to Markets and Markets research, market size is expected to grow from USD 320.5 Million in 2017 to USD 8,221.3 Million by 2022, at a Compound Annual Growth Rate (CAGR) of 91.3% during the forecast period.

 Many IoT device manufacturers are currently looking closely at Cellular Narrowband technologies such as NB-IoT and Cat M1 which promise significantly lower energy consumption.
 With the substantial increase of battery life to more than 10 years, many no-touch IoT applications become viable at an affordable cost.
-Although Cellular Narrowband has been heavily promoted during 2017 and 2018 by many operators, we have yet to see widespread adoption.
+Although Cellular Narrowband has been heavily promoted during the last years by many operators, we have yet to see widespread adoption.
 In this article, we outline 7 reasons why device manufacturers are still not taking advantage of NB-IoT.

-NB-IoT and LTE Cat M1 are deployed on LTE towers.
-While Cat M1 solely uses existing LTE frequencies restricted to 1.4 Mhz Bandwidth, NB-IoT can be deployed either on stand-alone frequencies, LTE guard bands, or LTE in-band.
+NB-IoT and LTE-M are deployed on LTE towers.
+While LTE-M solely uses existing LTE frequencies restricted to 1.4 Mhz Bandwidth, NB-IoT can be deployed either on stand-alone frequencies, LTE guard bands, or LTE in-band.
 GSMA states that all three deployments are supported, with guard-band and in-band deployments being more cost-efficient.

 No single choice for connectivity providers

-Due to non-existent Narrowband roaming, IoT device manufacturers face a tough decision.
+So IoT device manufacturers face a tough decision.
 For embedded SIMs, they need to select which Service Provider supplies the connectivity.
-This means that contract negotiations and agreements need to be made on a country-by-country basis and, additionally, shipping SIMs with different service profiles based on the destination country.
+For non-roaming technology Nb-IoT this means that contract negotiations and agreements need to be made on a country-by-country basis and, additionally, shipping SIMs with different service profiles based on the destination country.
 Logistics and automated billing becoming increasingly complex in cases where manufacturers receive invoices from multiple clients worldwide.
-The alternative of using GSM, UMTS and LTE technologies with global SIMs available through a single billing channel streamlines this entire process.
+The alternative of using GSM, UMTS and LTE and LTE-M technologies with global SIMs available through a single billing channel streamlines this entire process.

 No redundancy coverage per country

 There are only a limited number of countries where more than one operator offers Narrowband services.
 Relying on Narrowband means that the device manufacturer is directly dependent on the coverage and availability of the operator.
-With multi-IMSI SIM alternatives, legacy access technologies such as GSM, UMTS, and LTE can provide a more reliable network than Narrowband.
+With legacy access technologies such as GSM, UMTS, and LTE and a multi-network SIM card, service providers have a more reliable network than on Narrowband.

 No seamless mobility